-Martin is a Graduate of the Australian Institute of Company Directors (GAICD), a founding Director of Fearless Women Inc and serves on the ACT Government’s Gambling and Racing Commission’s Advisory Committee.
+Martin is a graduate of the Australian Institute of Company Directors (GAICD), a founding Director of Fearless Women Inc and serves on the ACT Government’s Gambling and Racing Commission’s Advisory Committee.
 He served on the ACTCOSS Board for six years to 2020.
-In 2022 he was awarded an OAM for service to the community.

 An avid bushwalker and cross-country skier, Martin can often be found in the Australian bush with his wife or on solo trips.
 He and his wife have four adult children between them (and Ruby the dog) – all of whom keep him grounded on a regular basis.